thomaslundgaard/superfast-lse/README.md

 generalized Schur algorithm which is used internally.
 Do so by running `buildmex` in the MATLAB prompt.
 The MATLAB codegen feature is used to generate mex files.

+To allow static memory allocation, the largest N = length(y) that the generated mex files will support is specified in `buildmex.m`.

 MATLAB did not support recursion in codegen prior to version 9.0 (R2016a).
 On these earlier versions a, slower, fallback approach is used which only uses